nasim67reja/CareoCIty-ecommerce/Frontend/README.md

   it took me almost 1 hour to figure out this

 - `httpOnly:true` means we can not manipulate cookie in browser

+- working with query param was a biggest difficulty for me but after spending 2 days, I have figure out it properly